From the Archives

 Select Image

+Recently Pastor Dan Suelzle brought in some boxes from Wittenberg Chapel in Grand Forks.
+Included in the boxes was an old scrapbook that articles and pictures from 1953 to 1983.
+There were pictures showing the purchase of the Gamma Delta house back in 1953 by the ND District and how it looked after the remodeling.
+It had a lounge room that held 25 people comfortable but sometimes more than 50 would show up and sit on the steps and windowsills.
+Pastor Elmer H. Yohr was the first full-time pastor at Wittenberg.
+He served from 1960 to 1965.
+The first year he held worship every Sunday in a UND Classroom.
+Rent fro the classroom was $15 each Sunday.
 In 1961 at the District convention a resolution was made to build a chapel at a cost of $50,000.
 However, this happened at the same time funds coming into the District dried up.
 Then in 1963 a new resolution was presented with the cost allowance to be $75,000.
-A building committee was set up and funds to build the chapel were obtained by a loan from Synod’s Church Extension.
+A building committee was set up and fund to build the chapel were obtained by a loan from Synod's Church Extension.
 Bids were opened and the lowest bid was $93,000.
 Bids were relet and this time the lowest was $83,000.
 The balcony was omitted.
 Still the total cost was more than $97,000.
 Wittenberg Chapel was officially dedicated on Dec.
 6, 1964.
-The guest speaker at the dedication and worship service was Pres.
+The guest speaker and the dedication and worship service was Pres.
 Harold Huber of the LCMS ND District.
 Pastor Alwin Reimnitz was the guest speaker at the evening worship service.

 In 1965 Pastor Yohr accepted a call to Bedford, MA, and Pastor Erich Heintzen III became campus pastor.